haddocking/haddock3/docs/examples.md

 ## docking-protein-protein

 The protein-protein docking example makes use of the NMR chemical shift perturbation data providing information on the residues of binding site to guide the docking.
-The NMR-identified residues are defined as active and with their surface neighbors as passive (the corresponding AIRs are defined in the `e2a-hpr_air.tbl` file in the `data` directory).
+The NMR-identified residues are defined as active with their surface neighbors as passive (the corresponding AIRs are defined in the `e2a-hpr_air.tbl` file in the `data` directory).
 This system is the same as described in our [HADDOCK2.4 basic protein-protein docking tutorial](https://www.bonvinlab.org/education/HADDOCK24/HADDOCK24-protein-protein-basic/).
 For the second molecule (HPR), an ensemble of 10 conformations (taken from the NMR solution structure of this protein) is used as starting point for the docking.
 Refer to above tutorial for more details about the system and restraints.

 Three different workflows are illustrated: